SomeWeekendReading/someweekendreading.github.io/_posts/2020-12-10-pfizer-vaccine-passes-vrbpac-review.md

 fast, and will likely approximately double our vaccination capability by the week after next.

-Though I still don't understand who on the VRBPAC abstained, or why&hellip;
+Though I still don't understand who on the VRBPAC abstained, or why&hellip; (Later: it appears most of the "no" votes as well as the abstention were over the issue of 16-17 year olds vs age 18 and over.
+The younger ones were added later in the trial, and there's less safety data for them.
+That will be cleared up next year with pediatric trials.)

 ## Added 2020-Dec-11: HHS Secretary Azar says FDA informed Pfizer it _will grant EUA_